mydea/PikadayResponsive/README.md

     <script src="libs/jquery-2.1.0.min.js"></script>
     <script src="pikaday/pikaday-package.js"></script>

+Don't forget to also include Modernizr (or another feature detection library).
+Normally, these libraries are loaded in the HTML head-section.

 The CSS-file contains the basic styles for the Pikaday-Datepicker.
 You can change/overwrite them as you wish.

 To use it, call the following on an input field: